*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Here is an example to explain this idea:

 Imagine you are in a kayak paddling against (or up) the current of a river.
 This takes a great deal of energy and the actual movement up the river is minimal.
 Now, imagine that you turn the kayak to face down stream (or with the current).
 Your energy output decreases and the actual movement down river is much greater with less output.
-This is how the mind works in paddlingdownriverrelationship to our thoughts.
+This is how the mind works in relationship to our thoughts.

 This example highlights the effect of acceptance or naming your thoughts when coping and dealing with pain.
 Paddling downstream is facing your pain in the present moment and by naming the pain you align with your brain, thus increasing your ability to tolerate pain.
 Distraction and self-talk are equivalent to paddling upstream.
 They serve a purpose to decrease pain intensity, but are less effective to reducing your ability to tolerate pain long term.